-In this chapter, we lay out the basis for our view that the record of the evolution of land and immigration institutions in the Americas, since colonization, provides broad support to the idea that the initial factor endowments are of fundamental importance.
-We highlight, in particular, the significance of labor scarcity or abundance rather than placing exclusive weight on political factors, as in Lindert (2011).
+In this paper, we lay out the basis for our view that the record of the evolution of land and immigration institutions in the Americas, since colonization, provides broad support to the idea that factor endowments are of fundamental importance.
+We highlight, in particular, the significance of labor scarcity or abundance.
 Where labor was scarce, even political and economic elites who may have had disproportionate power in shaping institutions were willing to extend privileges, including low-cost access to land, to ordinary people as a means of attracting or mobilizing them.
 Not only was the influence of labor scarcity direct and immediate, but it may also have had long-lasting effects in fostering greater economic and political equality and the different outcomes that might flow from such conditions.
 Where labor was relatively abundant, however, elites had less reason to share privileges as a means of attracting more labor, and likely were less constrained in their ability to shape institutions to advantage them.
-In section 1.2, we develop our argument with a brief sketch of the history of land and immigration institutions during the colonial period.
-In section 1.3, we discuss how these institutions evolved during the nineteenth century and devote some attention to detailing how variation across countries within Latin America and across the states of the United States is generally consistent with our hypothesis.
-Section 1.4 deals with several other British colonies, and section 1.5 concludes.
+In section II, we develop our argument with a brief sketch of the history of land and immigration institutions during the colonial period.
+In section III, we discuss how these institutions evolved during the nineteenth century, and devote some attention to detailing how variation across countries within Latin America and across the states of the U.S. is generally consistent with our hypothesis.
+SectionIV deals with several other British colonies.
+Section V concludes.